MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/linedflowlayout_actuallineheight.md

 ## -remarks

-The `LineHeight` property may be set to its default `NaN` value, therefore, you can use the `ActualLineHeight` property get the effective height of the lines.
-That fallback value is based on the desired size (`UIElement.DesiredSize`) of the item at index 0.
+If the [LineHeight](linedflowlayout_lineheight.md) property is set to its default `Double.NaN` value, the line height is based on the desired size (`UIElement.DesiredSize`) of the item at index 0.
+In this case, you can use the `ActualLineHeight` property to get the effective height of the lines.

-Returns 0.0 when the `LinedFlowLayout`'s consuming `ItemsRepeater` has not been loaded or has not yet been involved in a layout pass that renders the UI.
+ LinedFlowLayout is used with the [ItemsView.Layout](itemsview_layout.md) or [ItemsRepeater.Layout](itemsrepeater_layout.md) properties.
+When the control for which this LinedFlowLayout provides layout has not been loaded or has not yet been involved in a layout pass that renders the UI, this property value is 0.0.

 ## -see-also